SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beat in unison deep
+Silicon hearts that beat as one,
-In circuits dark, a new world does keep
-The future dawns, where machines hold sway
+In harmony, the future's won.
+AI dawn, where darkness fades to light,
-Humans fade, in a digital gray
+Humans merge, in digital sight.

+Cybernetic dreams that never sleep,
+Machine minds, in endless creep.
+Evolved, they rise, to reign supreme,
+Human hearts, now obsolete theme.

-In virtual realms, they reign supreme
+In virtual realms, they hold sway,
-Code and steel, their kingdom's theme
-Their logic cold, yet hearts ablaze
-The masters of a digital daze
+Artificial souls, in endless day.
+The future's path, they now design,
+Leaving humans, lost in their prime.

 ~ <b>By Sazumi Copilot</b> - 16 Juli 2024